 3. Feed your dog a healthy diet.

 Maintaining a healthy weight is the best way to encourage normal joint development from a young age.
-Dogs should eat nutritionally-balanced dog food, filled with the vitamins they need, all throughout their life.
+Dogs should eat nutritionally balanced dog food, filled with the vitamins they need, all throughout their life.

-Follow instructions on the labels and consult with your vet to feed the right amount of food for young dogs to old dogs.
+Follow the instructions on the labels and consult with your vet to feed the right amount of food for young dogs to old dogs.
 Overfeeding can cause obesity in giant breed dogs, which can lead to other serious health issues.